The Jazz Singer (1980 film): Box office

-Lew Grade, who invested in the film, said the box-office "results were disappointing and we weren't able to recoup our prints and advertising costs".
-However, because the movie had been presold to American television for $4 million, the losses were minimized.
-Also, the soundtrack album was very successful and made more money than the film.
-The film earned over $27 million on a budget of $13 million.
+Investor Lew Grade said the box-office "results were disappointing and we weren't able to recoup our prints and advertising costs".
+However, as the film had been presold to American television for $4 million, losses were minimized.
+Also, the soundtrack was far more successful and grossed more than the film.

+The film cost over $15 million and needed to earn over $35 million to break even but only brought in $14 million on its initial domestic run.
+The film however earned over $27 million worldwide.
+Diamond's acting fee, including percentages, reached $2.5 million while it was estimated he earned more than $6 million from the soundtrack.

 Critical

 The remake received a predominance of negative reviews from critics, although some were positive.
 On Metacritic, the film has a weighted average score of 37 out of 100, based on 8 critics, indicating "generally unfavorable reviews".
-It also has a rating of 23% on Rotten Tomatoes from 22 reviews, the critical consensus on the website saying "Neil Diamond's foray into acting is a total miss in this gaudy and unconvincing remake, with Laurence Olivier on hand to deliver an excruciatingly campy performance."
+It also has a rating of 26% on Rotten Tomatoes from 23 reviews, the critical consensus on the website saying "Neil Diamond's foray into acting is a total miss in this gaudy and unconvincing remake, with Laurence Olivier on hand to deliver an excruciatingly campy performance."

+Domestic reception

 Roger Ebert from the Chicago Sun-Times, awarding it one star out of four, wrote that the remake "has so many things wrong with it that a review threatens to become a list."
 His colleague, Gene Siskel of the Chicago Tribune, commended Arnaz's performance in the film, remarking that "what the daughter of Lucy and Desi does so well is perform quietly but confidently when everyone else is chewing the scenery", adding: